-Remediation of Material Weaknesses
+Plan for remediating of Material Weaknesses

-As previously reported, in connection with the audits of our consolidated financial statements for each of the years ended December 31, 2021 and 2022, our management and independent registered public accounting firm identified material weaknesses in our internal control over financial reporting.
-The material weaknesses related to:
+As previously reported, in connection with the audits of our consolidated financial statements for each of the years ended December 31, 2023 and 2022, our management and independent registered public accounting firm identified material weaknesses in our internal control over financial reporting as it relates to the year ended December 31, 2024.
+These material weaknesses related to:

-- (a) Lack of sufficient personnel in the finance team with an appropriate level of knowledge and experience in the application of International Financial Reporting Standards as adopted by the European Union (EU-IFRS) in relation to complex accounting transactions, such as accounting for business combinations, warrants and also in the application of other EU-IFRS matters such as goodwill impairment testing. - (b) IT general controls have not been sufficiently designed or were not operating effectively, including controls over the completeness and accuracy of reports used in controls. - (c) Accounting policies and practices are not designed appropriately to establish an effective structure of internal controls.
+- (a) Lack of sufficient personnel in the finance team with an appropriate level of knowledge and experience in the application of International Financial Reporting Standards (IFRS) in relation to complex accounting transactions, and in the application of other IFRS matters such as goodwill impairment testing. - (b) IT general controls have not been sufficiently designed or were not operating effectively, including controls over the completeness and accuracy of reports used in controls. - (c) Accounting policies and practices are not designed appropriately to establish an effective structure of internal controls.
 Thus, policies and procedures specifically with respect to the review, supervision and monitoring of the accounting and reporting functions were not operating effectively and/or documented accordingly.